 This certificate is unique in that it is reserved for candidates who already possess a baccalaureate degree, but it does not require any graduate level coursework, nor does it result in a degree being conferred.

-Because this certificate does not result in a degree begin conferred, students pursuing this degree are not eligible for financial aid or federal loans.
-However, the cost of the courses are at the undergraduate rates (http://sou.edu/enrollment/
+Because this certificate does not result in a degree begin conferred, students pursuing this certificate are not eligible for financial aid or federal loans.
+However, the cost of the courses are billed at the undergraduate rates (http://sou.edu/enrollment/

 State Boards of Accountancy set the requirements for the Uniform CPA Exam, which generally exceed the 48 credits earned in the Certificate.
 Please check with your state board for examination requirements.
 (See "Helpful Links" below.)